iccaving/icccsite/README.md

 ###Set up
 It works like the main site.
 There is a content folder to put articles in, a plug in folder for site specific plugins, a themes folder for a site specific theme.
 The settings file is a little different.
 It has to be called "settings.py" and reside in the root of the subsite.

-In "settings.py" there are three mandatory settings:
+In "settings.py" there are two mandatory settings:

-    ISSUBSITE = True

-This must be placed in the settings file as is.

     PATH = 'content'